 Never get too fired up or angry at meal time (I know you’re probably at your wits end, that’s why you are reading this).
 If you feel like you’re going to crack it with your fussy eater, just excuse yourself and go skull a glass of wine in the pantry lol.
 Then return when you have calmed down.
 You don’t want them to associate meal time with parents that are losing their s*#t!

-If you don’t have the luxury of time to get your little ones to eat wholesome, healing foods, meaning they are unwell and you need to cut out foods straight away, or, you are just totally ready to make a change.
+If you don’t have the luxury of time to get your little ones to eat wholesome, healing foods, meaning they are unwell or just not quite right, and you need to cut out foods straight away, or, you are just totally ready to make a change.
 You’re just shaking your head about my suggestions above and how they will not work for you.
-Leave your email below in the form and I’ll keep you informed about my fussy eating program launching in 2019.
+Leave your email below in the form and I’ll keep you informed about my fussy eating program kicking off in Nov 2019.

-I was able to get Meika eating the nourishing foods I wanted her to, and cutting out the crap, within three weeks.
-It took three weeks because I implemented the ABA (Applied Behaviour Analysis) extremely gently – my way, with pre-planning and coaching Meika to a place where she took to it, to a level that was beyond my wildest expectations.
+I was able to get Meika eating the nourishing foods I wanted her to, and cutting out the crap in a couple of weeks.
+I implemented my strategy extremely gently, with pre-planning and coaching Meika to a place where she took to it, to a level that was beyond my wildest expectations.
 I was only kicking myself for not trying it sooner.
-I want to help you do the same.
+I want to help you do the same so I created a 4 week program to help people just like you achieve the outcomes I have that I have!

 In the meantime – hang in there!
 Try the ideas mentioned above.
 I know how tough it can be.
 You can turn things around!